Preparing Product Content for AI: Unified Knowledge and Governance in Technical Documentation

 Having Your Content AI-Ready Makes Good Business Sense

-According to Accenture global research, 84% of C-suite executives believe they must leverage artificial intelligence (AI) to achieve their growth objectives.
+According to Accenture’s global research, 84% of C-suite executives believe they must leverage artificial intelligence to achieve their growth objectives.
 A key part of growth is retaining and growing the customers you have.
-And a key part of retaining and growing customers is ensuring they have the information they need to use your products successfully, when they want it and how they want it.
+And a key part of that is ensuring they have the information they need to use your products successfully—when they want it and how they want it.

 Generative AI can also support sales teams as they build relationships with potential customers.
 Sales reps often get asked product questions they don’t immediately know the answer to.
-When you train your LLM on technical documentation, including any “tribal knowledge” located within teams or slack groups and customer communities, your sales reps can quickly find the correct answers and provide them to the prospective customer.
+When you train your LLM on technical documentation—including any “tribal knowledge” located within teams, Slack groups, and customer communities—your sales reps can quickly find the correct answers.

-However you chose to leverage generative AI, having all your technical knowledge AI-ready is critical to ensuring the responses it generates are accurate, complete, and answer the question/prompt.
+However you choose to leverage generative AI, having all your technical knowledge AI-ready is critical to ensuring the responses it generates are accurate, complete, and actually answer the question.

 The Wrap